26. Most cruise line employees make less than you think

 Many ships have decks that not easily accessible, but are still public.
 These are fun spots to find on the ship, especially if you are looking for a little more privacy and to get away from the crowds.
 Click here to see a list of Carnival ships with these secret decks.

-32. Cruise ships are a great place for spreading a virus
+37. Cruise ships are a great place for spreading a virus (Wash your hands)

 It’s macabre, but if you’re on a larger ship, then it likely has a morgue on board.
 It’s actually a good idea if you think about it.
 Cruise ships are carrying thousands of people 365 days a year.
 It’s a law of averages that someone will eventually pass away while on the ship.
 With a morgue on board they can keep the body in good condition until reaching a port.